Ultimate Google Analytics 4 (GA4) Guide

 The evolution of additional data visualisations and reports has also received a new lease of life alongside the dashboard revamp.
 Google has put together a very helpful template gallery which can be used to make reporting more straightforward.
 We can look at data such as:

-• Segment overlap is a convenient tool for visualizing how different segments are related.
+- Segment overlap is a convenient tool for visualising how different segments are related.
 We can compare demographic, geographic and behavioural data to create bespoke insights.

 Cohort inclusion: